This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 Will you transfer my luggage?

 No, each phase of this expedition is self-supported with the only outside logistical support being a drop-off of packrafting equipment and re-stock of group food at Ben Lui.
-Luggage not required for the expedition cannot be transferred from Glencoe to Perth, so you must bring only what you need and will carry for the expedition, or make your own arrangements.
+Luggage not required for the expedition cannot be transferred from Crianlarich to Perth, so you must bring only what you need and will carry for the expedition, or make your own arrangements.